A Framework for Modelling, Verification and Transformation of Concurrent Imperative Programs

-One of the most striking differences between a structured and an assembly-level language is that in the former case computational effects are conveniently defined separately for each of the language constructors., Then the sequential composition of some $p$ and $q$ (as usually denoted by $p;q$) is evaluated by descending to the subtree $p$, processing this to some $p\pr$ and replacing the subtree by $p\pr$, which altogether results in $p\pr;q$.
-More specifically, the command $\cjump{C}{i}{p}$ will be evaluated to the code $\ret{\stsp i}$ associated to the label $i$ by means of a function $\rho$ if $C$ holds in the current state and to $p$ otherwise.
-Although this essentially mimics processing of conditional jumps by assembly interpreters, evaluations of the sequential composition $\cjump{C\stnsp}{i}{p};q\stsp$ do not: they would follow the abstract syntax tree structure and simply advance to the same $q$ in both possible branches $\ret{i};q$ and $p;q$ once $\ret{i}$ or $p$ are done with their computations.
-Such behaviour can generally be achieved at the assembly level only when either $\ret{\stnsp i}$ or $p$ concludes with an explicit jump to the entry label of $q$.
-These considerations shall underline that invocation of jumps in tree-structured programs demands certain preparations to make sense from the assembly language perspective and the transformations, sketched below, take care of that.
+One of the most striking differences between a structured and an assembly-level language is that in the former case we can conveniently follow the syntax tree in order to evaluate a program.
+For instance, the sequential composition of some $p$ and $q$ (as usually denoted by $p; q$) is evaluated by descending to the subtree $p$, processing this to some $p\pr$ and `pasting' $p\pr$ back which ultimately results in $p\pr;q$ or just $q$ whenever $p\pr\! =\! \skipp$ \ie the left branch has been completely evaluated.
+Placing jumps in this context, the effect of the command $\cjump{ C }{ i }{ p}$ shall be the following: if $C$ holds in the current state then we proceed to the code $\ret{ i}\stsp$ associated to the label $i$ by means of a `retrieving' function $\rho$ and continue with $p$ otherwise.
+Although this in principle mimics processing of conditional jumps by assembly interpreters, evaluations of the sequential composition $\cjump{ C }{ i\stnsp}{ p };q\stsp$ do not: they would simply advance to the same $q$ once $\ret{ i}$ or $p$ is done with its computations.
+Depending on where the code block $\ret{ i}$ is actually placed in the program text, such behaviour can generally be achieved at the assembly level only when either $p$ or $\ret{\stsp i}$ concludes with an explicit jump to the entry label of $q$.
+These considerations underline that deploying jumps in tree-structured programs demands certain preparations to make sense from the assembly-level perspective and the transformations, sketched below, take care of that.